 - a description of the region's transportation objectives and critical issues and how the Denver region will address them, through the work program, during the coming two years.
-Input on the objectives and issues is issues are obtained through a meeting of the governing boards of the three agencies and/or through transportation committees discussion and review. - the accomplishments of preceding Unified Planning Work Programs UPWPs and the current status of the transportation planning program - an overview of Unified Planning Work Program UPWP priority activities - descriptions of the planning tasks to be performed using federal transportation planning funds and matching funds (and other funds identified by mutual agreement).
-Sepecifically. descriptions identifying work activities, objectives, products, participants, responsibilities, and expected completion schedule. - identification of funding sources, with revenues and expenditures shown by agency by taskactivity, and with documentation that meets federal and state requirements; and - descriptions of other major transportation planning activities by MOA-MPA partner agencies and local governments using other funds.
+Input on the objectives and issues is issues are obtained through a meeting of the governing boards of the three agencies and/or through transportation committees committees discussion and review. purpose, background, and guidelines for planning activities - the accomplishments of preceding Unified Planning Work Programs UPWPs and the current status of the transportation planning program - an overview of Unified Planning Work Program UPWP priority activities - descriptions of the planning tasks to be performed using federal transportation planning funds and matching funds (and other funds identified by mutual agreement)., Sepecifically, descriptions identifying work activities, objectives, products, participants, responsibilities, and expected completion schedule. - identification of funding sources, with revenues and expenditures shown by agency by taskactivity, and with documentation that meets federal and state requirements; and - descriptions of other major transportation planning activities by MOA MPA partner agencies and local governments using other funds.
 These projects are briefly identified for informational reference purposes.